 The CHEAPEST Way to Make a Chunky Knit Blanket:

 Hobby Lobby sells Yarn Bee Showstopper a wool/acrylic chunky blend that looks like the more expensive chunky wool you see everywhere online–for much less!
-It’s 15% wool.
+It’s 15% wool and very soft and cozy.
+I also love that Yarn Bee Showstopper is machine washable on gentle cycle, many other giant yarns are dry clean only.

 We made a chunky knit blanket with this arm knitting yarn and loved it!

-Craft store chunky knit yarn like Yarn Bee Showstopper is NOT as chunky as the ultra bulky yarn you see on Pinterest and Instagram.
+Craft store chunky knit yarn like Yarn Bee Showstopper is the closest craft store giant yarn that looks like the chunky knitted yarn you see on Pinterest and Instagram.

 TIP: When working with this yarn, it comes compact and at first appears less bulky than you might be thinking.
 You pull it apart slightly to get those wide chunky strands.

-I followed Simply Maggie’s tutorial below.
+I followed Simply Maggie’s Youtube arm tutorial below.
 Casting on was a little confusing (I had to rewind the video 4 times), but once you get the hang of it, the rest is truly super fast!
 The yarn itself says to use size 50 needles, which they do carry at craft stores.
-BUT, it’s going to make a tighter knit than what you see online for chunky knit blankets, which is why I decided to arm knit instead.
+BUT, it’s going to make a tighter knit than what you see online for chunky knit blankets and arm knit blankets, which is why I decided to arm knit instead.
 Using your arms is pretty close to using size 100-125 needles.

 If you want a blanket that’s wider than a 3-4″ lap blanket, you’re going to need to buy the $40-$50 size 100-125 needles online (you can find them on Etsy).

 Yarn Bee Showstopper doesn’t come in as many colors as the Premier Yarn Couture Jazz, but it does look like wool whereas Couture Jazz is acrylic.
 It does shed a little, but this is normal for wool blend yarns.
-If this bothers you, you’ll need either acrylic yarn or the Colorways Smoosh Wool featured below.
+If this bothers you, you’ll need either acrylic yarn (which won’t be as chunky) or the Colorways Smoosh Wool featured below.

 Maggie used 11 bundles of yarn but suggested purchasing 12.
 The bundles are smaller than the Yarn Bee Showstopper mentioned above, so you’ll need more.
 This is a size 6 jumbo yarn (Yarn Bee Showstopper is a size 7, so it’s a little larger).
 You can also purchase the Premier Yarn Couture Jazz through the Joann’s website, there’s a wide variety of colors online.
 You can also purchase it online through Walmart.
 The yarn sells out like hotcakes, so between Amazon, Joanns.com and Walmart.com hopefully you’ll find what you need! 🙂